Microsoft/GalaxyExplorer/README.md

 * SolarSystem
 * Galaxy

-The above states cannot be skipped and contain voice over the introduce the flow of the experience.
+The above states cannot be skipped and contain voice over that introduce the flow of the experience.

 * Complete